Ukraine: How to protect yourself against cyberattacks | DW | 04.03.2022

 This was the case for European government personnel involved in assisting refugees fleeing Ukraine.
 They received phishing emails — or messages aimed at collecting sensitive information — from a Ukrainian armed service member’s compromised account, she said.

-In response to increased instances of cyberattacks aimed at employees of high-profile organizations, our own news organization has also asked employees to ramp up security on personal social media accounts.
+In response to increased instances of cyberattacks aimed at employees of high-profile organizations, Deutsche Welle has also asked employees to ramp up security on personal social media accounts.

 Cloud-based services distribute distinct functions across data centers in multiple locations, fueling a race towards interconnected networks.
 In a perfect world, cloud-based systems like Google Drive, WhatsApp and Facebook provide services previously only accessible via a single computer system.